Désirée van der Walt

-Désirée van der Walt (born 20 April 1956) is a South African politician.
-She has been serving as a Member of the National Assembly of South Africa for the opposition Democratic Alliance (DA) since 2014.
-She previously served in the Assembly from 2004 to 2010.
-She represented the party in the Limpopo Provincial Legislature from 2010 to 2014.
-Van der Walt has held various leadership positions in the Democratic Alliance and the Shadow Cabinet.
+Désirée van der Walt (born 20 April 1956) is a South African politician who has been a Member of the National Assembly of South Africa since August 2023, previously serving in the Assembly between 2004 and 2010 and again from 2014 to 2023.
+She was a member of the Limpopo Provincial Legislature from 2010 to 2014 and again in 2023.
+Van der Walt is a member of the Democratic Alliance.

 Early life

-Désirée van der Walt was born in Pietersburg in the Transvaal Province.
+Désirée van der Walt was born in Pietersburg in what was then the Transvaal Province.
 She is the eldest of four children.
 Her father died while she was a young child.
 She had the aspirations to become an educator, but could not due to financial constraints.
 She was then employed by a banking institution.
 She later married and gave birth to two daughters.
 Van der Walt briefly worked for the National Department of Education.